trixi-framework/Trixi.jl/docs/src/visualization.md

 ```
 ![1d-plot-for-slice](https://user-images.githubusercontent.com/72009492/116614340-1b879600-a93a-11eb-9a80-f46311da16b1.PNG)

-This easy method of slicing is limited to axis only, but for 2D/3D solutions it is also
+This convenient method of slicing is limited to axis-parallel slices, but for 2D/3D solutions it is also
 possible to create a plot along any curve you want.
-To do so you first need to
+To do so, you first need to
-create a list of 2D/3D points on which you want your curve to sit on.
+create a list of 2D/3D points that define your curve.
 Then you can
-create a [`PlotData1D`](@ref) with the attribute `curve` set as your list.
+create a [`PlotData1D`](@ref) with the keyword argument `curve` set to your list.

 Lets do an example of this on the basic advection equation from above and try to create
 a plot along the circle marked in green: